netosts/laravel-fcm-notifications/README.md

 ### 4. Token Management

-The package automatically discovers FCM tokens from your models.
-Implement one of these methods:
+Configure how the package discovers FCM tokens from your models:

-#### Option 1: Relationship Method (If you created `notification_tokens` table)
+#### For Multiple Tokens (Option A)

 ```php
 class User extends Model